dongdong/Notes/DS/DistributedSystemsForFunAndProfit.md

 # Distributed systems for fun and profit

-### 0. Introduction
+### 1. Basics: Distributed systems at a high level

+* Distributed programming
+	- Distributed programming is the art of solving the same problem that you can solve on a single computer using multiple computers
-* Much of distributed programming is about dealing with the implicationns of two consequences of distribution:
+	- Much of distributed programming is about dealing with the implicationns of two consequences of distribution:
 		- that information travels at (most) the speed of light
 		- that independent things fail independently

-### 1. Basics: Distributed systems at a high level

-* Distributed programming is the art of solving the same problem that you can solve on a single computer using multiple computers

 * Scalability
 	- Scalability is the ability of a system, network, or process, to handle a growing amout of work in a capable manner or its ability to be enlarged to accommodate that growth